Caipe97/JMA-App-API/README.md

 1) Clone repo
 2) npm install
-3)
-To run  in production mode, use npm start
+3) To run  in production mode, use npm start
    To run tests, use npm run test

-Production Database runs in PostgreSQL.
-Test Database runs in SQLite.
+Production Database runs in PostgreSQL, while Test Database runs in SQLite.